 After a busy day, head to the Homer Brewing Company for a local tasty brew.
 I suggest getting the sampler.
 I loved all their dark beers.
 My favorite two beers were the China Poot Porter and the Odyssey Oatmeal Stout.

 They don’t have food, but there is an oyster truck outside, which was super popular.

 - Address: 1411 Lake Shore Dr. Homer, Alaska

 9. Try Local Eats A The Homer Farmer’s Market

-For a taste of some local eats and shop some local goods head to the Homer farmer’s market.
-Open every Wednesday’s 2 pm – 5 pm and Saturday’s 10 am -3 pm, May 27 – September 30th.
+For a taste of some local eats and shop for some local goods, head to the Homer farmer’s market.
+Open every Wednesday from 2 pm – 5 pm and Saturday from 10 am -3 pm, May 27 – September 30th.
 We suggest going earlier in the day because some vendors sell out early.
 We highly suggest the halibut tacos.

 10. Take A Water Taxi To Halibut Cove